Euro zone bonds hold steady as traders await U.S. inflation data

 Germany's 2-year yield DE2YT=RR, which is highly sensitive to interest rate expectations, hit a 15-year high of 3.393% last week, rising back above where they stood before yields plunged in response to the banking crisis in mid-March.

-Meanwhile, Italy's 10-year yield IT10YT=RR was unchanged at 4.364%.
+Meanwhile, Italy's 10-year yield IT10YT=RR was up 1 bp at 4.369%.
 Investors see the bond as the benchmark for the euro zone's more indebted countries.

 The closely watched gap between Italy and Germany's 10-year yields DE10IT10=RR widened slightly to 174 bps.